Managed lane: Reversible Lanes

-Use of shoulders
+Use of shoulders / Dynamic Shoulders

 The use of a highway's shoulder during peak hours has been implemented in some locations, both in the US and Europe.
 The use of shoulders as travel lanes varies in practice, including use by buses only, use as an HOV lane, use for all vehicles, and use as an ETL/HOT lane.
+Others, such as the flex shoulder lane in Wisconsin's Madison Beltline are available to all vehicles under 5 tons when the lane is activated to open.

 On Massachusetts State Route 3 and I-93 and I-95 in the Boston area, all vehicles are permitted on shoulders during peak periods only.
 Similarly, in Virginia on I-66, the shoulder carries general purpose traffic from 5:30–11:00 AM (eastbound) and 2:00–8:00 PM (westbound); however, during this time, the interior general purpose lane is open to HOV traffic only.
 I-66 uses extensive traffic signals and signage in order to communicate the active times of service.
 In the Seattle area, the right shoulder on the US 2 trestle near Everett is opened to all traffic in the eastbound direction during the afternoon peak period.
 A similar operation is provided on H1 in Honolulu in the morning peak on the right shoulder.

 The use of freeway right side breakdown shoulders by buses is permitted in several states.
+This is known as bus-on-shoulder lanes, and can be incorporated with Bus Rapid Transit.
 The Minneapolis/St. Paul metropolitan area has the most bus-only shoulders in the United States.
 Early implementations of bus-only use of shoulders in the region were limited to arterial roads, but the concept was soon expanded to freeways after they were shown to be safe and hugely successful.
 As of 2006, there were 271 mi bus-only shoulders on freeways in the Minneapolis/St. Paul metropolitan area.
 The Minnesota Department of Transportation has instituted a series of guidelines that govern the use of freeway shoulders by buses.
 These guidelines allow buses to use the shoulder only when mainline speeds are less than 35 mph and prohibit buses from exceeding the speed of adjacent traffic by more than 15 mph, up to a maximum speed of 35 mph.
 A similar law was passed in Colorado in early 2016 for the RTD Flatiron Flyer bus route on U.S. 36 along the Denver-Boulder corridor.